new-day-international/development/README.md

 If you need to change something that you want to presist after rebuilding from scatch you might want to look at the [Chef cookbook that builds the vm](https://github.com/new-day-international/chef-lightnet)

+## Troubleshooting

+* When running the `vagrant up` or `vagrant provision` we've seen the error "error: could not create 'r2.egg-info': File exists".
+We think this is a problem with VirtualBox's shared folder system.
+To fix this we did `vagrant reload` which stops virtualbox then starts it again, then ran `vagrant provision`.